Knowledge Hub

 Generally speaking, in the event of a conflict between an express term and an implied term, the express term will prevail.

-Similarly, if the way that you work with the other contracting party changes, the terms of any existing contracts should be reviewed and updated to reflect the new relationship.
+Similarly, if the way that you work with the other party changes, the terms of any existing contracts should be reviewed and updated to reflect the new relationship.

 What next?